advance100/doc_webpack/internal-webpack-plugins.md

 `options.chunkFilename` is the filename under that chunks are expected.

+### `node/NodeTemplatePlugin(options)`

+Chunks are wrapped into node.js modules exporting the bundled modules.
+The entry chunks loads chunks by requiring them.

+`options` are the output options.

+`options.chunkFilename` is the filename under that chunks are expected.

 ### `LibraryTemplatePlugin(name, target)`

 The entries chunks are decorated to form a library `name` of type `type`.